Scifabric/docs.pybossa.com/docs/nginx.md

 ## Logs of PYBOSSA services

 You can find logs of all PYBOSSA services in this directory:

 ``` bash
 cd /var/log/supervisor
 ```

 ## Last words about Security and Scaling

 This guide does not cover how to secure your PYBOSSA installation.
-As every web server you have to make it secure (like e.g. strong passwords, automatic Ubuntu security updates, firewall, access restrictions).
+As every web server, you have to make it secure (like, e.g., strong passwords, automatic Ubuntu security updates, firewall, access restrictions).
 Please use guides on the Internet to do so.

-PYBOSSA can also be scaled horizontally to run with redundant servers and with zero downtime over many redis, db and web servers with load balancers in between.
+PYBOSSA can also be scaled horizontally to run with redundant servers and with zero downtime over many redis, DB and web servers with load balancers in between.

-If you need a secure and/or scalable PYBOSSA installation please contact us.
-We will be glad to help you and we can even do all the hosting, customization, administration and installation for you.
+If you need a secure and scalable PYBOSSA installation, please contact us.
+We offer hosted PYBOSSA servers, and we will handle all the hosting, customization, administration and setup for you.
 Check our  [pricing page](https://scifabric.com/pricing/) and get in touch.